Milt Pappas: Wife's disappearance

+Pappas at the Baltimore Orioles' 60th Anniversary season postgame celebration on 8 August 2014.

 On August 7, 1987, workers draining a shallow pond four blocks from the Pappas home discovered the car she had been driving, a white and burgundy 1980 Buick, as well as her body.
 A DuPage County coroner's jury ruled the cause of death as accidental drowning.
 Police theorized she mistook a driveway near the pond for a road leading to her subdivision, vaulting 25–30 ft from the bank into the pond.
 Carole Pappas, a recovering alcoholic, may have been drinking; however, blood alcohol content could not be confirmed.

 Life outside baseball

 Pappas managed the Chicago Storm of the American Professional Slow-Pitch League (APSPL) during their 1977 season.
 Former Cub teammate Gene Hiser played for the Storm.

 Milt and Carole Pappas had two children, Michelle and Steve.
 Carole had been his childhood sweetheart and they were married 22 years.
 After baseball he owned a restaurant in Baltimore, Milt Pappas' Scotch & Sirloin; worked for a beer and wine distributor; and later sold building supplies.

 In 1990, Pappas sold his house in Wheaton and moved with his second wife, Judi (Bloome), a teacher of special needs children, to Beecher, Illinois, with their 5-year-old daughter Alexandria.
 Judi is administrative dean of students at Crete-Monee High School.

 He was seriously injured in a February 2013 single-vehicle accident in Kankakee County when he crashed into a utility pole and rolled his Jeep Cherokee, fracturing eight ribs and lacerating an ear.
 He was hospitalized several days before being released.

 Pappas died of natural causes on April 19, 2016.